Information on Finland – Nordic languages as second languages

 Teacher Competencies Required to Teach L2 Students

-The degree of a classroom teacher can be combined with the qualification of a subject teacher by studying the subject studies (60 credits) in both Finnish language and literature.
-Nevertheless, a classroom teacher is eligible to teach Finnish as a second language syllabus for their own and colleagues’ class without the specific qualification of a subject teacher.
+The classroom teacher’s degree can be combined with the subject teacher qualification by studying the subject studies (60 ECTS) in both Finnish language and literature.
+Nevertheless, a classroom teacher is eligible to teach the Finnish as a Second Language syllabus for their own and colleagues’ classes without a specific subject teacher qualification.

 L2 Courses in Teacher Training

-Specialized studies for Finnish as a second language are available in the some of the open universities (basic and intermediate studies, 60-65 ECTS).
-Finnish language and literature teachers have specific courses on Finnish as L2, and they can complete part of their teaching practice in Finnish as a second language classes.
+Specialized studies for Finnish as a second language are available at some of the open universities (basic and intermediate studies, 60-65 ECTS).
+Finnish language and literature teachers have specific courses on Finnish as L2, and they can complete part of their teaching practice in Finnish as a Second Language classes.

-Furthermore, language awareness is considered in the teacher’s education in Finnish universities.
-For instance, in the classroom teachers’ degree program in the University of Jyväskylä, language awareness is considered from the first academic year to the last practical training course (Moate, Sopanen, & Aalto 2021), and the pedagogical studies of all subject teachers include a study unit on how to teach in linguistically and culturally diverse groups.
+Furthermore, language awareness is considered in the teacher education in Finnish universities.
+For instance, in the classroom teachers’ degree programme at the University of Jyväskylä, language awareness is considered from the first academic year to the last practical training course (Moate, Sopanen & Aalto, 2021), and the pedagogical studies for all subject teachers include a study unit on how to teach in linguistically and culturally diverse groups.

-Additional expertise in L2 development is commonly gained through participating in large contiunous learning studies or modules (30-60 ECTS) in open university or thematic in-service trainings provided by the National Agency for Education, for example.
+Additional expertise in L2 development is commonly gained through participation in large continuous learning studies or modules (30-60 ECTS) in open university or thematic in-service trainings provided by the National Agency for Education, for example.

 Rights

-According to the Act on the Promotion of Immigrant Integration (Finlex 681/2023), adult migrants with a residence permit are provided with courses of Finnish and Swedish.
-If needed, they are also taught basic literacy skill and provided with courses that support their employment and participation in Finnish society.
-For the adults who have moved to Finland for work or study, language training may be organized by their employers or as part of the study programs, but employers have no obligation to organise it.
+According to the Act on the Promotion of Immigrant Integration (Finlex, 681/2023), adult migrants with a residence permit are provided with courses to learn Finnish and Swedish.
+If needed, they are also taught basic literacy skills and provided with courses that support their employment and participation in Finnish society.
+For adults who have moved to Finland for work or study, language training may be organised by their employers or as part of the study programmes, but employers have no obligation to organise it.

 As a rule, integration training is aimed at adult migrants who are unemployed jobseekers.
-The aim of integration training is to promote the development of the student’s Finnish or Swedish language skills, and other skills needed in society and working life, and to support their employment or transition to further education.
-Finnish or Swedish as a second language is taught according to the national core curriculum.
-From 2025 on, new integration training courses are organized by the municipalities, but also self-motivated studies are accepted.
+The aim of integration training is to promote the development of the student’s Finnish or Swedish language skills, and other skills that may be needed in society and working life, and to support their employment or transition to further education.
+Finnish or Swedish as a Second Language is taught according to the national core curriculum.
+From 2025 onwards, new integration training courses are organized by the municipalities, but self-motivated studies are also accepted.

 Basic Education for Adults

-Basic education for adults is aimed at 1) young people who have arrived in Finland at the ending phase of the compulsory education and do not have enough time to complete it, or whose skills are still weak after completing it; 2) 17-25 year aged migrants who cannot participate in compulsory education because of their age, but who need a certificate from basic education and who need to improve their study skills to continue their studies, and 3) those adults with a migrant background who need to improve their literacy and mathematic skills, or who need a certificate from basic education to move on to further studies.
+Basic education for adults is aimed at: 1) young people who have arrived in Finland during the final phase of compulsory education and do not have enough time to complete it, or whose skills are still weak after completing it, 2) 17-25-year-old migrants who cannot participate in compulsory education because of their age, but who need a certificate of basic education and who need to improve their study skills to continue their studies, and 3) those adults with a migrant background who need to improve their literacy and numeracy skills, or who need a certificate of basic education to move on to further studies.

-The basic education for adults is arranged in accordance with the national core curriculum.
+Basic education for adults is arranged in accordance with the national core curriculum.
 Further, there is a separate national core curriculum for illiterate adult migrants.
-One can complete the whole basic education syllabus or some subjects or part of them or raise the grades of a basic education certificate.
+One can complete the whole basic education syllabus or some subjects, or part of them, or raise the grades of an existing basic education certificate.
 An individual study plan is created for each student.

-Preparatory education for an upper secondary qualification is aimed at youth and adults who need to improve their basic skills, such as language, digital, and learning skills, to move on to upper secondary or vocational education (Finlex 1215/2020).
-Every student will have a personal study plan and get guidance to specify plans for further studies.
+Preparatory education for an upper secondary qualification is aimed at youth and adults who need to improve their basic skills, such as language, digital skills, and learning skills, to move on to upper secondary or vocational education (Finlex 1215/2020).
+Every student will have a personal study plan and receive guidance to specify plans for further studies.
 The maximum completion time is one year.
-The students can also participate in the training for a shorter period of time according to their own needs and goals, study upper secondary and vocational qualification units, and flexibly transit to the upper secondary or vocational education.
+Students can also participate in the training for a shorter period of time according to their own needs and goals, study upper secondary and vocational qualification units, and flexibly transit to the upper secondary or vocational education.

-There are no official qualification requirements for teachers of integration training but a national recommendation.
+There are no official qualification requirements for teachers of integration training but there is a national recommendation.
 Each education provider decides on its own qualification requirements.
-However, Finnish as L2 teachers are often required to have a master’s degree, 60 ECTS in Finnish language or Finnish as a second and foreign language studies, and 60 ECTS pedagogical studies.
+However, Finnish as L2 teachers are often required to have a master’s degree, 60 ECTS in Finnish language, Finnish as a second language, or Finnish as a foreign language studies, and 60 ECTS in pedagogical studies.
 Work experience can compensate for gaps in formal qualifications.

-There are no legal, unified qualification requirements for adult basic education either.
-The Ministry of Education and Culture and the Finnish National Agency for Education have outlined in their guidelines, that in principle, the teachers should have a qualification to teach in basic education, which in practice means a qualification of a class teacher or a subject teacher.
+There are no legal, unified qualification requirements for adult basic education.
+In their guidelines, the Ministry of Education and Culture and the Finnish National Agency for Education have outlined that, in principle, the teachers should have a qualification to teach in basic education, which in practice means a qualification as a class teacher or a subject teacher.

 Higher Education

-Finnish higher education institutions have fewer students with L2 background than in other Nordic countries.
-The law lays down strict language requirements for some sectors, and the relatively lower socio-economic background of migrant families is often inherited.
-To tackle this challenge, various programs and preparatory courses have been carried out in many higher education institutions during recent years, mainly on project-based funding.
-The University of Jyväskylä is also opening a new application channel in 2026 for students with Finnish as an L2 background for class teacher, early childhood education teacher and social work studies.
+Finnish higher education institutions have fewer students with an L2 background than in other Nordic countries.
+The law lays down strict language requirements for certain sectors, and the relatively lower socioeconomic background of migrant families is often inherited.
+To tackle this challenge, various programmes and preparatory courses have been carried out in many higher education institutions during recent years, mainly thanks to project-based funding.
+The University of Jyväskylä is also opening a new application channel in 2026 for students with Finnish as an L2 background for class teacher, early childhood education teacher, and social work studies.

-Students with Finnish as L2 background would need more language and other support in their studies (Makrooni 2022).
-Many of the international (English-medium) programs do not include mandatory Finnish language studies.
-The students who have completed these programs may end up studying Finnish for instance in integration training (Ruuska 2023).
+Students with Finnish as an L2 background would need more language support (and other forms of support) in their studies (Makrooni, 2022).
+Many of the international (English-medium) programmes do not include mandatory Finnish language studies.
+The students who have completed these programmes may, for example, end up studying Finnish in integration training (Ruuska, 2023).

 Resources from Finland